oochernyshev/homebrew-dlna-caffeinate/README.md

 ## 💡 How It Works

-* Watches for the `minidlnad` process
+* Monitors if **MiniDLNA is actively streaming** (i.e., serving content to a remote device).
-* Keeps your Mac awake only while it is running
+* Keeps your Mac awake **only while there is an active DLNA streaming session**.
-* Uses the built-in `caffeinate` command
+* Uses the built-in `caffeinate` command to prevent system sleep.
-* Stops keeping awake when DLNA activity ends
+* Automatically stops keeping the Mac awake when streaming ends or no clients are connected.

 ---